 J Exchange Visitor Health Insurance Requirements

 All J-1 & J-2 Exchange Visitors are required to carry medical insurance for the duration of their program in order to maintain lawful J-1 status.
 This health insurance coverage is required to meet the minimum criteria set by the U.S. Department of State as outlined below.
-J-1 Exchange Visitors may be eligible for health insurance through Johns Hopkins.
-If not, Exchange Visitors are responsible for selecting and obtaining health insurance coverage for themselves and any J-2 dependents for the duration of their J-1 program.
+Exchange Visitors must maintain health insurance coverage for themselves and any J-2 dependents for the duration of their J-1 program.
 Exchange Visitors will be required to submit a completed Health Insurance Pledge provided by the OIS prior to the creation of their initial DS-2019 and any time their DS-2019 is extended and/or amended.

 Health Insurance Minimum Requirements

 - Medical benefits of at least $100,000 per person per accident or illness

 - Deductible of no more than $500 per accident or illness

 - Repatriation of remains up to $25,000

 - Covers pre-existing conditions after a reasonable waiting period

 - Includes provision for co-payment that does not exceed 25% co-pay by the Exchange Visitor